Halakha: Flexibility

-Despite its internal rigidity, halakha has a degree of flexibility in finding solutions to modern problems that are not explicitly mentioned in the Torah.
+Despite its internal rigidity, halakha has a degree of flexibility in finding solutions to modern problems not explicitly mentioned in the Torah.
 From the very beginnings of Rabbinic Judaism, halakhic inquiry allowed for a "sense of continuity between past and present, a self-evident trust that their pattern of life and belief now conformed to the sacred patterns and beliefs presented by scripture and tradition".
 According to an analysis by Jewish scholar Jeffrey Rubenstein of Michael Berger's book Rabbinic Authority, the authority that rabbis hold "derives not from the institutional or personal authority of the sages but from a communal decision to recognize that authority, much as a community recognizes a certain judicial system to resolve its disputes and interpret its laws."
 Given this covenantal relationship, rabbis are charged with connecting their contemporary community with the traditions and precedents of the past.

 When presented with contemporary issues, rabbis go through a halakhic process to find an answer.
 The classical approach has permitted new rulings regarding modern technology.
 For example, some of these rulings guide Jewish observers about the proper use of electricity on the Sabbath and holidays.
 Often, as to the applicability of the law in any given situation, the proviso is to "consult your local rabbi or posek".
-This notion lends rabbis a certain degree of local authority; however, for more complex questions the issue is passed on to higher rabbis who will then issue a teshuva, which is a responsa that is binding.
+This notion lends rabbis a certain degree of local authority; however, for more complex questions, the issue is passed on to higher rabbis, who will then issue a teshuva, which is a responsum that is binding.
 Indeed, rabbis will continuously issue different opinions and will constantly review each other's work so as to maintain the truest sense of halakha.
-Overall, this process allows rabbis to maintain connection of traditional Jewish law to modern life.
+This process allows rabbis to maintain a connection of traditional Jewish law to modern life.
 Of course, the degree of flexibility depends on the sect of Judaism, with Reform being the most flexible, Conservative somewhat in the middle, and Orthodox being much more stringent and rigid.
-Modern critics, however, have charged that with the rise of movements that challenge the "divine" authority of halakha, traditional Jews have greater reluctance to change, not only the laws themselves but also other customs and habits, than traditional Rabbinical Judaism did prior to the advent of Reform in the 19th century.
+Modern critics, however, have charged that with the rise of movements that challenge the "divine" authority of halakha, traditional Jews have greater reluctance to change not only the laws themselves but also other customs and habits than traditional Rabbinical Judaism did before the advent of Reform in the 19th century.